-WAED 5123 Administration & Evaluation of Workforce and Adult
+WAED 5123 Evaluation of Workforce and Adult Education Programs and Instruction

-Description: Principles of effective planning, administration and evaluation of workforce and adult education settings.
-Techniques and strategies for designing, conducting, reporting, and applications of evaluations.
+Description: Principles of evaluation applied to instructional programs in workforce and adult education.
+Techniques and strategies for designing, conducting, reporting, and applying evaluations of programs in occupational/technical schools, government agencies, and public or private sector workplaces.
 Course previously offered as TIED 5223 and OCED 5123.